How I set up a Caridina Shrimp Tank using Akadama

 Adding Bacteria

-Fill the tank with remineralized water and turn on the air pumpOpens in a new tab. to start the filter.
+Fill the tank with remineralized water and turn on the air pump to start the filter.
 Sponges should be off the filter risers and floating with filter housing mounted to the side of the tank (keeps them from clogging with dust).
 Circulate tank for 12-24 hrs and then put sponges onto the filter risers and add Prodibio Start Up Nanobacteria.

 Start Up Nano